Parents Mourning Children in Torah and Tanach

 “…the king trembled…and wept…and he said ‘my son Avshalom, my son, my son Avshalom, I would have died instead of you!’…Behold, the king is crying and grieving over Avshalom…” (Samuel II, 19:1-2)

 King David’s grief over the death of his adult son was clearly greater than over the death of his infant child.
-As I stated in my post How I’m Coping with the Loss of My Dear Son, losing an adult child is a unique kind of loss, one that King David keenly felt.
+As I stated in my post How I’m Coping with the Loss of My Adult Child, losing an adult child is a unique kind of loss, one that King David keenly felt.

 The Sages of the Talmud Struggled with the Sudden Loss of a Child

-Rabbi Yochanan Ben Zakkai Grieved over His Son
+Rabbi Yochanan Ben Zakkai Grieving over His Son

 Rabbi Yochanan ben Zakkai lived during the first century CE.
 He was a leader of the Jewish community and was successful in establishing a Torah academy in Yavneh after the destruction of the second Temple.
 When his son died, his students came to console him.